kyle-cognizant/sg-traffic-weather-backend/README.md

 - Split logic from Cameras service out into smaller modules.
 - Add Axios retries and throttling (wasn't sure how to do this with Nest).
 - Add rate limits to our API to prevent abuse.
+- Use .env vars for config stuff

 ### Assumptions
 - Cameras will never be moved or removed.
 (It's possible to handle these cases with added business logic; out of scope for this assignment).
+- The "area" associated with each camera can change over time as more areas are indexed in the DB.
 - Data at each timestamp is immutable.